 Fortunately, there are some movements that help build up the muscles and connective tissues that age typically wears down.

-1. Row With a Band or Machine
+1. Seated Row with a Machine or Band

 2. Band Pull Apart

 Like the row, the basic movement is simple, but the trick is in your shoulder blades.
 You want to keep your shoulders down and back, and you want to squeeze your shoulder blades together to pull the band apart.
 It may help to perform this exercise in front of a mirror so you can check your form.